 Who doesn’t want a baby Yoda drink cozy?
-This crochet baby Yoda drink cozy was created out of love for the most adorable Star Wars character and of course a need for a new drink cozy.
+This baby Yoda drink cozy crochet pattern was created out of love for the most adorable Star Wars character and of course a need for a new drink cozy.

 I was inspired by the shot of baby Yoda holding a cup in one of the Mandalorian episodes.
 If you’ve seen baby Yoda memes, you know which shot I’m talking about.
 Making this cozy was really fun and I just love how it turned out – his sweet face just melts my heart every time.

 If you make this pattern I would love to know what you thought and if you come across any errors I would also love to know!

 This crochet pattern is inspired by the character from The Mandalorian.
 Do not publish, copy, distribute, or share this pattern in any way.
 You may use this pattern for personal use.
 If you find any errors in the pattern please do let me know by email at firstname.lastname@example.org